-NOTE: The large buttons on top of the radio make it easy to locate your favorite station.
+Note: The large buttons on top of the radio make it easy to locate your favorite station.
 Very high quality switches are used in manufacturing, so a light touch is all you need to save and restore your favorite stations.
+The control symbols above the buttons are only used while in Bluetooth mode.